mccrodp/marketo_rest/README.md

-**Non functional development sandbox for new marketo_rest module**
+**Non functional development sandbox for the new marketo_rest module**
+* Help is welcomed; to test and report any issues in the issue queue, and also submit PRs :)

 # Marketo REST

 This module adds Marketo tracking capability to your Drupal site.
+It is a fork of the [Marketo MA](https://www.drupal.org/project/marketo_ma) module.
+Big thanks to [jyokum](https://www.drupal.org/u/jyokum) for that.

 ## Requirements